hypercube-software/Audio-Workshops/site/docs/JavaFX.md

 - In order to be notified of any change in a data object, the framework has to implement an entire notification system on top of the core language
 - It is a real pity that none of our favorite languages provide those features out of the box
-- Since Java has only non-observable properties (getters and setters), we need to write a observable one
+- Since Java has only non-observable properties (getters and setters), we need to write an observable one
 - At the end, your data object will be a real mess

 A single read-only observable property require all of this: